The best hotels in Manuel Antonio

 For cheap and real, go into Quepos.
 Soda Sanchez near the central market on Calle 2 does the best $5 gallo pinto breakfast in the area.
 The fish market adjacent to the Quepos marina sells fresh catch most mornings. snapper and mahi mahi straight off the boats.
 Bring it to one of the sodas on Avenida Central and they'll cook it for a small fee.

-Manuel Antonio's best neighborhoods
+Manuel Antonio's best hotel regions

 There are four distinct zones here and they're not created equal.
 Stay on Manuel Antonio Road or near Playa Biesanz if you want jungle, ocean views, and easy park access.
 Downtown Quepos is fine for budget travelers but you'll be 20 minutes from the beach.